 Do you have a tutorial or guide?

 After personally talking with over 14,000 people to help with their habits over the years, I realized that while software can do most of the heavy lifting, knowing a few core concepts can make the app a lot more effective.
 So, I decided to write a book that's all about taking control of your habits.
 It's like a step-by-step checklist you can work through at your own pace, and it's filled with tips to help with building good habits, break bad habits and achieving your goals.
-Get a free sample of Conquer Habits here
+Get Conquer Habits for free here

 Which type of tracker should I use?